Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Hotel to Lighthouse:

-You can decide not to ride and rather discover the island from the sea, buying an optional tour of the island by boat.
+You may also choose to take a break from the bike and discover the island from the sea, buying an optional tour of the island by boat.

 Included Meals: Breakfast